 New Patient Registration Policy

-- Proof of address (tenancy agreement, council tax bill, utility bill or bank statement), your NHS number and passport or photo ID.
+- Bring proof of address (tenancy agreement, council tax bill, utility bill or bank statement), your NHS number and passport or photo ID.
 These documents are not a mandatory requirement and you will not be refused registration if you cannot produce them.

 - Anyone regardless of nationality and residential status may register and consult with a GP without charge.
 Therefore, all asylum seekers and refugees, overseas visitors, students, people on work visas and those who are homeless, whether lawfully in the UK or not, are eligible to register with a GP practice even if those visitors are not eligible for secondary care.

-- Complete the New patient questionnaire and Children vaccination details when applicable.
+- Complete the New patient questionnaire and Children vaccination details when you attend the surgery

 Please click on the link below to download our surgery leaflet: